matthid/synclib/Usage.md

     ]
 ```
 NOTE: Whitespace is important in F#.
 And Tabs are not allowed.
-So if you don't know anything about F# I would recommend to write every repository on a new line (on one line)
+So if you don't know anything about F# I would recommend to write every repository on a new line (on one line).
+And use the corrent intendation!

 The "let myManagers = ..." part is really only assigning this list to the symbol myManagers.

 The last Line: